 The dealer training phone calls will be offered to dealers in the order in which they indicated interest in becoming HVIP approved.

 Upon completion of the training phone call, dealers will be considered “HVIP Approved Dealers” and should expect to see their information listed on the online HVIP approved dealers list as well as receive access to the Voucher Processing Center (VPC).

 Dealer completes the Voucher Request Form in the Voucher Processing Center when they have a valid Purchase Order completed for an HVIP-eligible vehicle.
 The voucher discount must be passed on to the purchaser at the time of the sale.

 Remember that unless granted CARB approval, each manufacturer may have no more than 100 unredeemed vouchers at any time, regardless of how many dealers are affiliated.

 Voucher Request Form is reviewed by HVIP staff, who will contact the Dealer if any information is missing.
 Then, Dealer and Purchaser will sign the Terms and Conditions Form.

 After the vehicle is delivered to the purchaser, the dealer will complete the required items on the Redemption Checklist in order to redeem the voucher.
 A voucher is valid for 18 months from the date of the request and must be renewed every 90 days once approved.

 Once delivered and all paperwork is turned in, the dealer receives a check in the mail for the total voucher amount!

-Please note that new Vehicle Application Forms and Implementation Manual will be released in Spring 2021.
-Changes to eligible vehicle incentive amounts will not warrant updated Approval Letters.
+The FY20-21 Implementation Manual has been released, and changes to eligible vehicle incentive amounts will not warrant updated Approval Letters.

 Also, 0.02 g/bhp-hr internal combustion engines have graduated from HVIP eligibility, however engines certified to the optional low NOx standard of 0.01 g/bhp-hr may be eligible for HVIP incentives.